Quyen Edwards, President

 Ellie’s lived in the multiple states across the Pacific Northwest, New England, mid-Atlantic, and Texas, but is excited that her family has decided to stay put for the long haul in Kalamazoo, where she can start gardening for the first time in her life.
 Outside of native plants, she loves reading, struggling with ceramics, and hanging out with her partner and kid.
 She works in governmental and nonprofit grants compliance and accounting and is always happy to figure out how to use her talent for boring, detail-oriented tasks to do good.

-Mel Luna, Chair of Programs
+Mel Luna, Chair of Programs and Executive Committee Member-at-large

-Beth Bradburn, Website and Seedlings Editor
+Beth Bradburn, Web Chair and Newsletter Editor

 Mike Weis, Executive Committee Member-at-large